truj1ll0/mkdocs-help-center/docs/classy-for-salesforce-fundraising.md

-# Install Classy for Salesforce Fundraising
+# Classy for Salesforce Nonprofit Cloud Integration

-Learn how to install Classy for Salesforce Fundraising in your Nonprofit Cloud or Education Cloud instance.
+The Classy x Nonprofit Cloud integration is built with powerful technology for today's needs and tomorrow's inevitable challenges.
+This solution provides organizations with actionable data that help drive decision-making, strategy, and donor relationships forward.

 ## Requirements